GLOBAL HAWK INCIDENT Russia Interfered With the Operation of a US Surveillance Drone in Estonian Airspace

 On March 14, 2023, a Russian Su-27 fighter jet struck and damaged a U.S. drone, which then crashed into international waters in the Black Sea.
 However, the incident involved a different U.S. Air Force device, the MQ-9 Reaper.

-Regarding the extent of the negative impact of the electronic warfare systems used by Russia in areas bordering Estonia, Siim Verner Teder stated that this is a shared problem for both military and civilian aviation in the EU.
+Regarding the extent of the negative impact of the electronic warfare systems used by Russia in areas bordering Estonia, Air Force spokesperson Siim Verner Teder stated that this is a shared problem for both military and civilian aviation in the EU.

 “Russian radio interference disrupts all aircraft flying in Estonian airspace due to GPS signal jamming.
 Military aviation uses alternative navigation tools in its operations, and pilots are trained and use various procedures and equipment to mitigate the risks posed by electronic warfare.
 As a result, the threat to military aviation activities has been minimized,” said the representative of the Estonian Air Force.

-Aviation expert from Iceland, Andrei Menšenin, also commented on the situation to Postimees.
+Aviation expert currently employed in Iceland, Andrei Menšenin, also commented on the situation.

 “Indeed, the Russian Federation is capable of disrupting the control of such an unmanned aerial vehicle in the skies over Estonia.
 Can such a drone be hit and damaged in Estonia?
 No. Can it be transported to the territory of the Russian Federation?
 No. The flight can be temporarily disrupted, but the device will eventually return home.
 GPS spoofing (falsification) is not happening for the first time.
 Judging by the flightradar24 map, which shows where coordinates changed, Estonia's territory is almost entirely exposed to this effect,” said the aviation expert.